Actuarial-Control-Cycle-T1-2024/PLUS-ADVISORY/README.md

 > Cause of Deaths by Smoking Status
 <img width="895" alt="Screen Shot 2024-04-05 at 11 00 25 pm" src="https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc2024/assets/166011691/f4b71b35-9b20-491a-84fa-5ee24d0238fb">

+## Program Overview
+### Objectives
+Our proposed health program aims to reduce the mortality rates across SuperLife’s policyholders by addressing critical health risks and encouraging active engagement in healthier lifestyle behaviours, ultimately to generate substantial economic benefits in the long-term through mortality savings.
+The wellness program is strategically designed to reward policyholder participation with attractive incentives such as premium discounts, creating synergy with Superlife’s life insurance products in the form of enhanced marketability and elevated sales volume.
+Through this unique value proposition, we strive to solidify SuperLife’s standing within the competitive landscape of the Lumarian life insurance industry.

+### Key Metrics
+The following 5 measures will be used to assess the success of our health incentive program:
+1. **Health Metrics** - Measure health improvements through CHV metrics, BMI and the number of claims, allowing sufficient time for lifestyle adjustments to occur.
+2. **Program Enrollment** - Track the frequency of new T20 and SPWL policyholders enrolling in the health program.
+Initial enrollment data will help us assess immediate engagement rates and make changes accordingly.
+3. **Participation/Attendance Rates** - Monitor the consistency of policyholder attendance in our recommended program events to assess the effectiveness and accessibility of the incentives and in turn, make strategic changes to optimise participation e.g. targeted promotions.
+4. **Program Feedback** - Survey health program participants on a regular basis about their experience and potential improvement suggestions.
+5. **Financial Indicators** - Calculate segmented loss ratios and net profit and conduct cost-benefit analysis to evaluate the program’s overall profitability and feasibility in the long term.

+These key metrics will be documented <ins>biannually</ins> for the first 5 years after implementation and then reported <ins>biennially</ins> thereafter in the longer term to monitor the program's effectiveness in attaining its objectives.

 ## Assumptions
 ### Expenses